 Community Advisory Board

-Call for TPR Community Advisory Board members - August 2021
+Call for TPR Community Advisory Board members – DEADLINE: Nov.
+3, 2025

 TPR is looking for new members to serve on our Community Advisory Board (CAB).
-Representing the diversity of our community, the advisory board provides insight, opinions and ideas about programming that you hear on this station.
+Reflecting our community, the advisory board provides insight, opinions and ideas about TPR's strategic initiatives and programming.

 Download the application below, and email the completed application and resume to cab@tpr.org.

-Applications submitted by September 2, 2022, will be considered by TPR’s Governing Board in an upcoming board meeting.
+Applications submitted before the deadline will be considered by TPR’s Governing Board in an upcoming board meeting.

 About the Community Advisory Board

-Texas Public Radio’s mission is to engage, inspire and inform, to empower our community to make life better.
-With seven stations across central and south Texas, TPR serves people seeking news, information, or community engagement, audiences for live performances, music lovers, and more.
+TPR's mission is to engage, inspire and inform, bringing people together to better understand their community and world.
+With seven stations across central and south Texas, TPR serves people seeking news, information, or community engagement, audiences for conversations, live performances, music lovers, and more.

-In accordance with the Texas Public Radio Bylaws and the Corporation for Public Broadcasting, the TPR Community Advisory Board is a volunteer group of interested listeners, web-visitors and followers who meet regularly to represent public comments and advise as to whether the programming and policies of TPR meet the specialized educational and cultural needs of the communities TPR serves.
+In accordance with the Texas Public Radio Bylaws, the TPR Community Advisory Board is a volunteer group of interested listeners, web-visitors and followers who meet regularly to represent public comments and advise as to whether the programming and community initiatives of TPR meet the needs of the communities TPR serves.

 An advisory board, the TPR CAB seeks to represent the diversity of the TPR community in order to provide insight, ideas, and opinions on issues of key strategic relevance that the station should address through its on-air programming and service to the community.
 The CAB is independent of the TPR Governing Board, serving in an advisory role only, and is not authorized to exercise any control over TPR’s daily management or operations.